 - a) The principal duties of this Committee are to: - (I) Oversee the Program Approval Process for educator preparation programs.
-The process shall include assigning appropriate members to review teams, and assisting the Standards Board in reviewing of the findings of the review teams.
+The process shall include assigning appropriate members to review teams, and reviewing of the findings of the review teams.

 Process: Annually, after consultation with board members, the chair will make appointments to the standing committees.